GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

 ## Animation on the web

 Animation is oftentimes used to provide *feedback* to the user, for example, to let them know that an action was received and is being processed.
-More concretely, on a shopping website, a product could be animated to "fly" into a virtual shopping cart, depicted as an icon in the top-right corner of the site.
+For example, on a shopping website, a product could be animated to "fly" into a virtual shopping cart, depicted as an icon in the top-right corner of the site.